Football in Kosovo: 1991- From indenpendence to first UEFA Club Football achievements

 Ballkani also secured its first ever win for the Country in the UEFA Champions League qualifying after beating in the first leg Bulgarian Football Champions Ludogorets Razgrad with 2–0 in Pristina.
 After they lost to Ludogorets Razgrad away from home.
 Ballkani were able to win their next five matches in a row in the 2023–24 UEFA Europa Conference League qualifying against Larne F.C.
 3-1 and away with 4-0 as well.
 They beat Lincoln Red Imps F.C. in the following third round from Gibraltar with 2–0 at home and 3–1 away, to qualify for the Playoffs for the second year running.
 In the Playoffs Ballkani were able to beat Bate Borisov from Belarus at home in the first leg with 4-1 despite the loss away from home with 0-1 they would qualify still for the 2023–24 UEFA Europa Conference League for the second straight time as a Football Club in the history of Kosovo.
-They won their second Match in the Club History after Beating GNK Dinamo Zagreb at home 2-0 to secure Kosovo's most recent win at this competion.
+They won their second Match in the Club History after Beating GNK Dinamo Zagreb at home 2–0 to secure Kosovo's most recent win at this competition.

+In Europe FC Drita is known for their great results at previous seasons, as they nearly overcome the well known side Feyenoord Rotterdam in two legs, losing away with 2–3 in the 2021–22 UEFA Europa Conference League qualifying phase and play-off round despite leading with goals from Marko Simonovski and Astrit Fazliu in the process.
+Kosovo strongest encounter in recent history.
+FC Drita impress the following year again, as they draw away from home against the well known Czech Republic side of Viktoria Plzeň in the 2023–24 UEFA Europa Conference League qualifying.
+Drita reached the second round of the second round after Beating Differdange the round prior.
+FC Drita qualified In this years Conference League after beating FC Differdange 03 again in the Playoffs 3–1 on aggregate.
+FC Drita made history as the second Kosovan Football to qualify for the UEFA Conference League in their country's club Football History.